Verstappen fastest as Albon surprises in opening practice - Speedcafe.com

 He was immediately fastest, the 1:28.836s he managed proving 0.4s faster than Leclerc’s time.

-It was a composed lap, without brash aggression or hint that he was on the absolute ragged edge.
+It was a composed lap, without brash aggression or hint that he was on the ragged edge.

 Alex Albon surprised with a lap with eight minutes remaining, rising to second fastest for Williams just 0.25s away from Verstappen.